jonlachmann/hestiacp-wsgi/README.md

    ├── app
    └── venv
    ```
- - wsgi.py script is inside the app directory
+ - wsgi.py script should be inside the app directory, you can create a symlink if it is stored elsewhere.

 ```
    private/